LLNL/Silo/docs/intro.md

 ![](./architecture.gif)

-Silo supports both read and write on the PDB (Portable Database) and HDF5 drivers.
+Silo supports both read and write on the PDB (Portable DataBase) and HDF5 drivers.
 In addition, Silo supports two different *flavors* of PDB drivers.
 One known within Silo as *PDBLite* and is just called *PDB* which is a very old version of PDB that was frozen into the Silo library in 1999.
 That is the default driver.
-The other flavor of PDB is known within Silo as *PDB Proper* and can use a current release of the PDB library.
+The other flavor of PDB is known within Silo as *PDB Proper* and can use a more recent release of the PDB library.

 Although Silo can write and read PDB and HDF5 files, it cannot read just any PDB or HDF5 file.
 It can read only PDB or HDF5 files that were also written with Silo.
-Silo supports only read on the taurus and netcdf drivers.
+Silo supports only read on the Taurus and netCDF drivers.
 The particular driver used to write data is chosen by an application when a Silo file is created.
 It can be automatically determined by the Silo library when a Silo file is opened.